IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

 Before deploying to production, there are a few things you may want to do:

  - Set the title and meta description in the document head.
- - Put a favicon.ico and apple-touch-icon.png file in the root directory.
+ - Replace favicon.ico and apple-touch-icon.png in the root directory.
  - Modify [robots.txt](http://www.robotstxt.org/) to fit your site's requirements.
  - Create custom error pages (404, 500, etc.) and modify .htaccess to use them